 In February 2012 we entered into a joint venture agreement with Samsung Biologics, establishing an entity, Samsung Bioepis, to develop, manufacture and market biosimilar pharmaceuticals.
-As of March 31, 2018, our ownership interest was approximately 5%, which reflects the effect of additional equity financings in which we did not participate.
-We maintain an option to purchase additional stock in Samsung Bioepis that would allow us to increase our ownership percentage to 49.9%.
-The exercise of this option is within our control and is based on paying for 49.9% of the total investment made by Samsung Biologics into Samsung Bioepis in excess of what we have already contributed under the joint venture agreement plus a rate that will represent their return on capital.
-If we do not exercise this option by mid-2018, this option will expire and Samsung Biologics will have the right to purchase all of Samsung Bioepis' shares then held by us.
-Should we exercise this option, our ownership percentage would increase to 49.9%.
+As of June 30, 2018, our ownership interest was approximately 5%, which reflects the effect of additional equity financings in which we did not participate.
+In June 2018 we exercised our option to increase our ownership percentage to approximately 49.9%.
+The completion of this share purchase transaction is subject to certain regulatory closing conditions in multiple jurisdictions and is expected to close in the second half of 2018.
+Upon closing, we expect to pay approximately \$700.0 million to Samsung Biologics.
+The exact share purchase price will depend on the timing of the closing and foreign currency exchange rates at that time.

 We recognize our share of the results of operations related to our investment in Samsung Bioepis one quarter in arrears when the results of the entity become available, which is reflected as equity in loss of investee, net of tax in our condensed consolidated statements of income.
 During 2015, as our share of losses exceeded the carrying value of our investment, we suspended recognizing additional losses and will continue to do so unless we commit to providing additional funding.
+We expect to continue recognizing our share of the results of operations related to our investment in Samsung Bioepis under the equity method of accounting and expect to recommence recognition of our share of Samsung Bioepis' income (losses) upon acquiring the additional interest in Samsung Bioepis.